popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 To demonstrate the steps that it would take to add a species, here we use the species *Anopheles gambiae* (mosquito) as an example.

-Our workflow starts with considerations of git and version control.
-Our first step will be to create an upstream link to the version of the repo owned by popsim-consortium, then we will create a new branch of stdpopsim using git which will effectively keep track of the new features we will be adding
+Our workflow starts with considerations of git as the version control system used by stdpopsim.
+Our first step will be to create an upstream link to the version of the repository owned by ```popsim-consortium```, then we will create a new branch of stdpopsim using git which will effectively keep track of the new features we will be adding:

 ```
 git remote add upstream https://github.com/popsim-consortium/stdpopsim.git